 LDAPS will use a different port than LDAP.
 The default ports are 389 for LDAP and 636 for LDAPS.

 There is a different LDAP mode called START_TLS which is currently not supported by Redmine.
 LDAP+START_TLS will be using the same port as plain LDAP, i.e. 389 by default.
 Maybe ldap_search is using this mode of operation?

-Updated by Brian Rose about 5 years ago
+Updated by Brian Rose over 5 years ago

 As I understand LDAP + START_TLS is the preferred method over LDAPS.
 Most current tutorials on setting up a secure LDAP server use this method.